kapilsharma/AngularQuickNotes/03-Components.md

 export class AppModule { }
 ```

 Here, we added line 5, where we are importing our new component.
 Still, just importing a Type Script file will not work.
 In line 10, we are actually declaring our new component.
 Declaration means, angular will not immediately load this new component but will read its component decorator and will know about new tag.
-As soon as we use new tag in any component (app.component.html in our case), angular will load (create instance of ManualCompoent) our component there.
+As soon as we use new tag in any component (app.component.html in our case), angular will load (create instance of ManualComponent) our component there.

 With this, our application now loads our new component